 You'll feel more secure knowing that you have a network of people whom you can rely on for help with specific issues.
 You may even improve the quality of your own resource value when colleagues need help.
 Awareness of your needs gives way to insightful understanding, which in turn leads to effective action.

 At their core, organizations are simply a network of people.
 The better balanced the relationships between those people become, the better the organization functions.
-Workplace friendships can clearly be healthy and everyone in your organization is responsible for doing their part to ensure contentment remains high.
+Workplace friendships can clearly be healthy and everyone in your organization is responsible for doing their part to ensure workplace contentment remains high.